MAN: Multi-Action Networks Learning

 \subsection{Multi-Action Networks learning}

-Here we show how to transform the update rules \ref{update_I_new} and \ref{update_II_new} as objective functions to train ANNs, and how to make the training procedure stable with the use of `Experience Replay' and `Double Networks'.
+Here we show how to transform the update rules \ref{update_final} as objective functions to train ANNs.

-We define a neural network $Q^I$ with parameter $\theta$ and and a neural network $Q^{II}$ with parameter $\zeta$ to approximate the value functions of $a^I$ and $a^{II}$ respectively.
-In order to build the two objective functions it is possible to simply express MAN-Learning’s update rules in Mean Squared Error terms similarly to how DQN addresses the Q-Learning updating.
+We define neural network $Q^k$ with parameter $\theta$ to approximate the value functions of $a^k$.
+It is possible to simply express the update rules for MAN-Learning in terms of Mean Squared Error, much like how DQN addresses the updating for Q-Learning.

 The \textbf{objective function of $\theta$} is: